 The mobile phone industry has been turned on its head in the past seven years, with practically every phone now sold a ‘smart’ one with manifold mobile-computer possibilities.
 For most people the default choice is now thoroughly Android unless you want an iPhone.
 The combined weight of Google with its Android software and all its hardware licensees, such as HTC, Sony, LG and Samsung, has created a buoyant and incredibly competitive market among handset manufacturers.

 We identify two main categories of Android smartphones: the flagship devices that go head-to-head with leading Windows Phones and the iPhone, and the larger mass of more affordable options, typically priced at under £200 when sold SIM-free.
 Also see: Best SIM-only deals: Best SIM-only and Data SIM deals for smartphone and tablet users

 In the UK, many Android smartphones will be sold on contract, of course, often with no upfront cost, but on a two-year contract.
 Another option may be a pay-as-you-go (PAYG) handset that requires topping up with credit for calls and data.
 But bear in mind that PAYG phones may be locked to the selling operator, which will try to recoup its loss-leading sale price with costlier fees.
-When you've found the phone you like, compare mobile phone deals to get the best tariff.
 (See also: what's the best Android tablet?)

 How to choose a premium Android phone

 The flagship Android smartphones of 2015 now all come with quad or even octa-core processors, huge 5in and larger touchscreen displays and 2GB or more of memory.
 They are also 4G-capable and ready to join the UK’s established LTE networks, and most now sport dual-band Wi-Fi with draft 11ac, so can take advantage of faster data links to the latest wireless routers.